czukowski/mootools-ToolTip/README.md

 Using ToolTip with other widgets
 --------------------------------

 You may want to apply some matching CSS to these widgets to display them as tooltips.
+Also note, that these examples are not complete and may need some tweaking to use in your own application.

+The whole idea is to use widgets' own positioning functions (i.e. they position themselves) and add an arrow to them, that points to input or any other element of your choise.
+There may be a problem with draggable widgets, where arrow would not be moved with the element.
+The solution would be to hack into drag events to show hide and/or reposition the arrow.

 Use with [Christopher Beloch](http://mootools.net/forge/profile/C_BHole)'s [mooRainbow](http://mootools.net/forge/p/moorainbow)
 color picker and display it as tooltip: